-Restoration of the House, including works that are consistent with Part III - Restoration Standards and Specifications, may commence at any time following the adoption of a by-law to enter into this Agreement and the issuance of a building permit authorizing the works.
+The moving and restoration of the George E. Lawrence House, including works that are consistent with Part III - Restoration Standards and Specifications, may commence at any time following the adoption of a by-law to enter into this Agreement and the issuance of a building permit authorizing the works.